dhellmann/pymotw/PyMOTW/time/index.rst

 Processor Clock Time
 ====================

-While time() returns a wall clock time, clock() returns processor clock time.
-The values returned from clock() should be used for performance testing, benchmarking, etc. since they reflect the actual time used by the program, and can be more precise than the values from time().
+While :func:`time()` returns a wall clock time, :func:`clock()` returns processor clock time.
+The values returned from :func:`clock()` should be used for performance testing, benchmarking, etc. since they reflect the actual time used by the program, and can be more precise than the values from :func:`time()`.

 .. include:: time_clock.py
     :literal:
     :start-after: #end_pymotw_header

-In this example, the formatted ctime() is printed along with the floating point values from time(), and clock() for each iteration through the loop.
+In this example, the formatted :func:`ctime()` is printed along with the floating point values from :func:`time()`, and :func:`clock()` for each iteration through the loop.
 If you want to run the example on your system, you may have to add more cycles to the inner loop or work with a larger amount of data to actually see a difference.

 ::